CodeEditorLand/Dependency/Maintain/README.md

     ../Script/Move/src.sh
     ```

-5. Resets repositories to their their upstream breanches:
+5. Reset repositories to their their upstream breanches:

     ```bash
     cd Land # (The Context)